-- Environment Agency
+- o Environment Agency

-- o Natural England
+- Natural England

-- o Essex County Council
+- Essex County Council

 - Thurrock Unitary Authority

-- Marine & Coastguard Agency
+- Maritime & Coastguard Agency

 - o MMO

 The consultation process with the above bodies will continue to apply before any changes are implemented.
-For the 5 years revision in December 2018 the Marine Management Organisation, the Environment Agency, the Thurrock Council, the Essex County Council and Natural England were consulted and their comments/amendments applied before getting approval for the oil spill contingency plan from the MCA.
+For the 5 years revision in March 2024 the Marine Management Organisation, the Environment Agency, the Thurrock Council, the Essex County Council and Natural England were consulted and their comments/amendments applied before getting approval for the oil spill contingency plan from the MCA.